Audio: https://audio.com/saintstevensthingery/audio/lou-deluca-delta-88-s-set1

 I would have to comb through all of my communication to pinpoint the reaction time, but I’m going to say it was almost instantaneous when the patrons heard the news.

-That led to an intriguing coalition of people which lasted nine months and resulted yesterday when the city council of Pomeroy voted to sell Friends Of Byrons a building over some objections from a few locals.
+That led to an intriguing coalition of people which lasted nine months and resulted in a solution yesterday when the city council of Pomeroy voted to sell Byron a building over some objections from a few locals. [slight correction 11/27/24]: The sale was not to Friends Of Byron’s as originally posted and subsequently edited; it was to Byron.
+FOB was an ad-hoc committee originally of around 22 people who tasked themselves with taking on the funding of the rescue effort.

 Pomeroy, not unlike a tourist destination, has a large temporary population, probably larger than the population of permanent residents.
 That population is largely invisible, since they descend upon the town for maybe three hours a week, sometimes six.
 And then we scatter, to points all over the state and beyond.
 It’s a fellowship, we’re close.